odin-detector/odin-data/README.md

 * `-m` or `--maxmem`

    Set the maximum amount of shared memory to allocate for frame buffers.
-This memory is where received frames are stored and handed off for processing by e.g. the fileWriter.
+This memory is where received frames are stored and handed off for processing by e.g. the frameProcessor.

 * `-s` or `--sensortype`